 fig.II.3.7: Multi-Model Probabilistic forecasts for T2m from EuroSip North-America: little enhanced probabilities for warm anomalies.
 Higher probabilities over the Western coast of USA.
-Central-America: warmer than normal extending toward the North Caribbean.

-South-America: Some consistent signal over the North part of the continent: warmer than normal.
+Central-America: warmer than normal extending toward the North Caribbean South-America: Some consistent signal over the North part of the continent: warmer than normal.
 Australia: warmer than normal Asia: Mostly Warmer than normal conditions everywhere.
-Warmer than normal conditions over most of the Indian sub-continent (likely in relationship with a weak monsoon) and South-East Asia.
+Warmer than normal conditions over most of the Indian sub-continent and South-East Asia.
 Africa: Mostly warmer than normal over the North part of the continent Europe: warmer than normal signal over most of the continent.